Jamianv/silver-spork/README.md

 -Camera follows player
 -There are simple enemies on the map that will move between walls.
 if the player shoots them they will die, if they touch them the player will die.
 -There is a simple level editor system
+-There is a simple health and man UI system